VinceW31/GassistPi3/README.md

 ### Getting app specific password:
 Refer to this page on google help - https://support.google.com/accounts/answer/185833?hl=en

-### What you can do:
+### What you can do in this release:
-Play all your songs in loop using the syntax: **"Hey Google, Play all the songs from Google Music"**
+Play all your songs in loop using the command: **"Hey Google, Play all the songs from Google Music"**

-Play songs added to the user created playlist (does not include: most played playlist, thumsup playlist, etc) using the syntax: **"Hey Google, Play songs from the first playlist in Google Music"**
+Play songs in your own Google Music playlists (this does not include Auto generated Playlists like: most played, thumsup, etc) using the command: **"Hey Google, Play my "PLAYLIST_NAME" playlist"**
-Playlists are sorted by date created, if you have multiple playlists, use a similar syntax replacing first with second, third etc. Also you need to make suitable changes in the main.py (It has been commented in the script to help)

-Play songs by a particular artist using the syntax: **"Hey Google, Play songs by artist YOUR_ARTIST_NAME from Google Music"**
+Play songs by artist using the syntax: **"Hey Google, Play songs by artist YOUR_ARTIST_NAME from Google Music"**

 Play songs from particular album using the syntax: **"Hey Google, Play songs from album YOUR_ALBUM_NAME from Google Music"**

 ### What you cannot do at the moment: (some features may be added later):
 Change tracks
 Shuffle tracks
 Repeat tracks

-**Due to the Pi Zero's limitations, and computationally intensive nature of the Google Music streaming feature, this action has not been enabled for Pi Zero.**

 ************************************************
 ## **Radio Station Streaming**